 Mark Feary has worked within the visual art sector for fifteen years in a range of contemporary art centres, universities, museumsand artist-led initiatives, with an emphasis on contemporary art and almost exclusively within the not-for-profit sector.
 Feary has worked in curatorial and programming roles at Australian Centre for Photography, Sydney; Artspace, Sydney; Tokyo Metropolitan Museum of Photography; Centre for Contemporary Photography, Melbourne; and West Space, Melbourne.

-Siobhan is an Arts Administrator and freelance curator in Melbourne.
+Siobhan is an arts administrator and freelance curator in Melbourne.
 She has a Masters of Art Curatorship from the University of Melbourne and a Bachelor of Arts/Visual Arts from Monash University.
-Siobhan has worked and volunteered with a number of visual art organisations both commercial and not-for-profit including Bus Projects, Spring 1883, Sutton Gallery and Melbourne Art Fair and Loop Project Space and Bar.
+Siobhan has worked with a number of visual art organisations both commercial and not-for-profit including Bus Projects, Spring 1883, Sutton Gallery, Melbourne Art Fair and Loop Project Space and Bar.

 Kyp Bosci is managing director of Kalex, a Melbourne based property company specialising in design-led residential and commercial projects.
 In collaboration with Melbourne’s best creative talent, tradespeople and craftsmen, Kalex design for those who appreciate detail.
 Kyp is also a passionate collector of contemporary art.